 Keep the cold air out and the warm air in!
 Don’t leave this job till the last minute.
 The temperature can drop anytime!

 - Secure your home

-Black ice can be treacherous in the dark, make sure all lights and security light are working for dark winter nights.
+Black ice can be treacherous in the dark.
+Make sure all lights and security lights are working for dark winter nights.